crystaldb/autodba/README.md

 2. Build and run the project:

     ```bash
-    ./run.sh
+    cd pgAutoDBA/src
+    docker build . -t autodba
+    docker run --name pgautodba -p 8081:8080 autodba
     ```

-    Note 1: The database is created automatically if it doesn't exist.
-If you apply any schema changes (to `src/agent/init/schema.sql`), you need to manually recreate the database, as currently there's no auto-upgrade mechanism in place:
+    The --name option is optional.
+For multi-user docker environments, make sure it's unique.

+    Similarly, replace 8081 with whatever port number should be bound on the docker host.

+    Note: The agent's ephemeral private database is automatically created at startup.

+3. Run the unit tests + linter:

     ```bash
-    ./run.sh --recreate
+    cd pgAutoDBA/src
+    docker build . --target test
+    docker build . --target lint
     ```

-    Note 2: For production, you need to add a `.env.prod` file that contains the required environment variable, and add the `--env prod` argument:
+4. Access the Agent's local PostgreSQL database directly via `psql`:

     ```bash
-    ./run.sh --env prod # and optionally pass --recreate to recreate the database
-    ```

-3. Seed the database using the provided `seed_db` command:

-    ```bash
-    docker exec --env-file .env.dev -it pgautodba python manage.py seed_db
-    ```

-4. Run the tests (via a running container using `Step 2`):

-    ```bash
-    docker exec --env-file .env.dev -it pgautodba bash -c "cd /home && pytest"
-    ```

-5. View all logs (which are under `/home/src/logs` on the docker container):

-    ```bash
-    docker exec --env-file .env.dev -it pgautodba /home/scripts/view-logs.sh
-    ```

-6. Access the Agent's local PostgreSQL database directly via `psql`:

-    ```bash
     docker exec -it pgautodba psql --username=autodba_db_user --dbname=autodba_db
     ```
+    TODO: Setup environment variables so psql doesn't need those CLI arguments

-7. Inspect the Docker volume for PostgreSQL data:
+7. Setup + inspect a Docker volume for PostgreSQL data:
+    TODO: Write directions explaining how to use a volume or bind mount to preserve the database for debugging.
+Then (for volumes):
     ```bash
     docker volume inspect autodba_postgres_data
     ```